tmaiaroto/lithium_composer/README.md

 If you'd rather clone this repository yourself (from the terminal or otherwise) and manually call the Composer command to install the dependencies (the actual framework) that's fine too.

-You'll want to start off by cloning this repository and then running ```Composer install``` and it will then read the Composer configuration file and fetch the actual framework for you.
+You'll want to start off by cloning this repository and then running ```php composer.phar install``` or ```composer install``` if you've installed Composer via brew or something and it will then read the Composer configuration file and fetch the actual framework for you.

 After that, you'll want to ensure your ```resources``` directory is ```chmod 777``` so it can be written to by the web server and such for cache, etc. Then you'll be ready to go.